micropython/micropython/docs/library/micropython.rst

    incoming stream of characters that is usually used for the REPL, in case that stream is used for other purposes.

+.. function:: scheduler_lock()

+   Lock the scheduler.
+May be nested.

+.. function:: scheduler_unlock()

+   Unlock the scheduler.
+May be nested.

 .. function:: schedule(func, arg)

    Schedule the function *func* to be executed "very soon".
 The function